This is my sister Robyn’s rocky road fudge recipe. She has been making this for a long time and usually gifts it at the holidays!

 I made Christopher take the rocky road fudge to work in order to keep it away from my thighs.

-Okay, okay, I kept four pieces of the rocky road fudge.
+Okay, okay, I kept four pieces and I ate the four pieces.

 In two days.